 Cons: Fiddle playing is notoriously difficult to learn.
-The instrument has no frets: those little markers on a guitar that mark the notes and make it impossible to play the sounds in between notes.
-Novice fiddlers are quite likely to sound like a bag of cats to start with.
-But the rewards are there for those with the passion - and a fiddle adds a huge boost to any session.
+The instrument has no frets – those little markers on a guitar that mark the notes and make it impossible to play the sounds in between notes (meaning it's easier to stay in tune).
+Novice fiddlers are quite likely to sound like a bag of cats to start with but the rewards are there for those with the passion and a fiddle adds a huge boost to any session.

-Pros: The traditional Irish drum is one of the only dedicated rhythm instruments, and is recognisably Irish: it certainly looks the part.
-It’s distinctive, and a feature at Irish sports games when you need to energise the crowd!
+Pros: The traditional Irish drum is one of the only dedicated rhythm instruments, and is recognizably Irish.
+It certainly looks the part anyway.
+It’s distinctive and bodhráns feature at Irish sporting events, especially when you need to energize the crowd!

 Music Box (Concertina)